Christofferhaslev/projects-2020-josephine-sofie/modelproject/README.md

 The **results** of the project can be seen from running [modelproject.ipynb](modelproject.ipynb).

-**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires pip install ipywidgets.
+**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the following installations:

+pip install ipywidgets.